robert-j-webb/stackedit/safe eval.md

 — JavaScript style standards

-JavaScript developers everywhere agree that eval is never to be used in production code because it’s unsafe, it’s hacky, and it can lead to unpredictable behavior that’s difficult to debug.
-I am not disputing that about eval, however, a safe eval could be made that has none of these problems.
+JavaScript developers everywhere agree that eval is never to be used in production code because it’s unsafe, it’s hacky, it can lead to difficult to predict behavior, and it doesn't  I am not disputing that about eval, however, a safe eval could be made that has none of these problems.
 Safe eval is a wrapper around eval where only certain characters are allowed to be executed and the rest are thrown away.
 These characters are:
 ```js
 [0-9.()] [+-/*] [><=!] [&|] [?:]
 ```